 As a follow-up, you can offer a free consultation to review the data that they’ve entered, moving the interaction from transactional to consultative.

 Landing pages are the most important pages on your website after your homepage.
 They’re where conversions happen.

 But a landing page that isn’t optimised to convert is pointless.
-Here are 22 tips to make sure yours are doing what they’re supposed to.
+Here are 22 tips to make sure your landing pages are doing what they’re supposed to.